 Bernd Weber spoke at the Neuromarketing World Forum in Barcelona.
-Are you interested in speaking too?
-Have a look at our call for submissions (deadline Sept.
-8, 2017)

 Dr. Weber is a professor of cognitive neuroscience and neuroimaging at the University of Bonn and one of the directors of the Center for Economics and Neuroscience.
 Since 2011 he has been serving as editor-in-chief - together with Daniel Houser from George Mason University in DC, USA - of the Journal of Neuroscience, Psychology and Economics, the only journal specifically devoted to the field of neuroeconomics.